Stay in Vienna

 · 6 min read

 2. Belvedere gardens.
 Between the two palaces, with sculptures and a south-facing view, free.
+The baroque garden is laid out in strict symmetry and blooms generously in spring.

 8. Walk through the Naschmarkt without eating.
 Olive tastings are sometimes free.
+On Saturdays the flea market joins in at the western end - browsing costs nothing.

 10. Wien Museum at Karlsplatz (the main exhibition has been free since the 2023 reopening).
+City history from the Roman camp to today, well curated - a permanently free museum of this quality is rare anywhere in Europe.

 Some museums are free sometimes